 - Rash or skin sores

-- Severe pain, numbness and tingling in your hands and feet (peripheral neuropathy)
+- Pain, numbness and tingling in your hands and feet

 - Severe abdominal pain